yulesa/glaciers/README.md

 4. Output: Chunks' results are collected and combined into a single decoded output file for each raw log file and saved in a decoded folder.

 *Notes:*
-- Event Matching: For events, this is a simple polars join, but for functions this will encompass an algorith to find the best match.
+- Event Matching: For events, this is a simple Polars join, but for functions, this will encompass an algorithm to find the best match.
 - A future CLI will be used to configure each step in the process.
 Some variables are already highlighted as constants.
-- Different files types and schemas to come in future versions.
+- Different file types and schemas to come in future versions.